IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 The above software is free to download.

 ## Course Structure
 This is a hybrid course - lecture/demo, workshop, presentations and studio.
-Students will be required to read material and watch videos outside of and before class before coming to class to discuss the material.
+Students will be required to read material and watch videos outside of (and before)  class.
 Class time will be devoted to questions, demos, in-class peer challenges, critiques and presentations.
 In addition to the reading and videos, students will be required to complete weekly assignments and demonstrate evidence of work through code.
 Students will work on individual projects and group collaborations.
 Guest critics may be present.

 The course can be broken down into 3 sections throughout the semester: programming basics, Object Orientated Programming (OOP), and advance topics (automation/behaviors, using addons - JSON, API’s, Arduino, Computer Vision, Sound, etc).